nlt-python/youth_behavioral_risk/README.md

 The model can be improved upon to take into account the minor class imbalance in the data.
 Also, decreasing the number of false negatives is necessary.

-Creating an interactive website where a concerned parent or youth can gain insight into their risk for depression is
+I am also interested in creating an interactive website where a concerned parent or youth can gain insight into their risk for depression by answering a series of questions on a web form.
+A mockup of the website is shown below.